depth-aware ar edge blending

 date: January 12, 2021

 Shell objects are environmental surfaces: walls, floors, ceilings.
 Inside objects are BIM elements: pipes, ducts, equipment.
 Two depth buffers enable comparison.
-When comparing these buffers pixel-by-pixel, the shader knows whether a virtual pipe is in front of or behind a virtual wall.
+Pixel-by-pixel, the shader knows whether a virtual pipe is in front of or behind a virtual wall.

 RenderTexture depthShellRT = RenderTexture.GetTemporary(